Please Read Before Downloading

 - Glidos, created by Paul Gardiner, is shareware (free to try, $10 to unlock).
 Glidos quickly and easily installs the game and allows you to configure it with various sound and graphics enhancements, including full compatibility with the Tomb Raider Xtra high-res texture packs.
 Glidos also works with the GOG and Steam downloads.
 For details, downloads and instructions, visit Glidos.net.

-If you don't want to bother with installers and patches, GOG and Steam both offer updated versions of TR1 for Windows XP, Vista, 7 and 8 that require no patching.
-They don't include Unfinished Business, but it's possible to add them.
+If you don't want to bother with installers and patches, GOG and Steam also offer updated versions of TR1 for Windows XP, Vista, 7 and 8 that require no patching.
+They don't include Unfinished Business or the full musical soundtrack, but it's possible to add them.
 Follow these links for the GOG Unfinished Business setup and Steam Unfinished Business setup.

 TR1 on Newer Macintosh Systems